 As flower heads become spent, they should be removed.
 This will allow for continuous flowering throughout the season.
 The only real downside to marigolds is their fragrance.
 Some people find it quite unpleasant.

-To make your garden look its best, visit the links on the next page.
+To make your garden look its best, visit the links below.